 If your child got splashed in the eye with a product that can cause burns (household cleaning product, pool chlorine, etc.), rinse the eye immediately.
 Rinse for a long time, from 15 to 30 minutes.
 Exact rinsing time depends on the product that caused the burn.
-Start rinsing immediately and don't stop until you have contacted Centre antipoison du Québec at 1-800-463-5060.
+Start rinsing immediately and don't stop until you have contacted Québec Poison Control Centre at 1-800-463-5060.
 They will instruct you how to proceed.
 You should see a doctor afterward.